schmidtocean/data-at-sea/README.md

    git checkout -b your-feature-branch
    ```

 4. **Make your changes**: Edit or add content to the wiki.
 Ensure your changes are clear, accurate, and well-documented.
+Software tools, notebooks, and snippets should be added to the tools/ directory.
+Additional documentation or new pages can be added in the docs/ directory.

 5. **Commit your changes**: Commit your changes with a descriptive message:
    ```bash